 - Prioritize people who love to connect people.

 Some people naturally love to introduce people to each other.
 I call them “Connectors.”
 They get excited when someone wants new connections.
-Their internal wheels will keep turning until the match you with someone.
-These are the ones to invite to lunch if they’re willing.
+Their internal wheels will keep turning until they can match you with someone.
+In fact, these are the ones to invite to meet up if they’re willing.

-No one wants to read long emails, and they won’t.
 Try sticking to a max of 5 short paragraphs.
 Short words and short paragraphs make it easy to scan.
-A link for more info is good.
-(If you need to go longer, at least keep the paragraphs short so it’s easy to read.)
+If you need to go longer, at least keep the paragraphs short so it’s easy to read.
+Bullets and headings can also make a longer email easy to read.
+See email samples below.

 - Show your passion and sincerity.